raulgrell/tick/README.md

 Then the scene and layer management layers need to be cleaned up so that it can handle spatial partitioning, physics and lighting in a sensible way.

+Eventually, I want to have a way of creating 'virtual consoles' where memory resources are fully defined at compile-time.

-## Features
+## Current Features
 - 2D Immediate Mode Renderer
-- Generic linear math library, quaternion library.
+- Generic linear math and quaternion library.
-- Hot reload game code
+- Hot reloading of game code
 - Platform: Linux/GLFW

 ### Zig